-If the IRS rules are violated, an excise tax applies of 15% of the “amount involved” for each year or part of a year that the error was outstanding.
-For a purchase or sale of securities, the “amount involved” is the difference between the price paid and the fair value.
-For a loan, the “amount involved” is the interest on the loan for each year until corrected.
+If the IRS rules are violated, an excise tax applies of 15 percent of the amount involved for each year or part of a year that the error was outstanding.
+For a purchase or sale of securities, the amount involved is the difference between the price paid and the fair value.
+For a loan, the amount involved is the interest on the loan for each year until corrected.
 This tax, however, is only due on transactions with DQs, not PIIs.
-Thus, it applies to transactions with the company, officers, directors and direct or indirect more than 10% shareholders.
+Thus, it applies to transactions with the company, officers, directors and direct or indirect more than 10 percent shareholders.
 This tax is reported on Form 5330.
-There is a possibility of a 5% excise tax on transactions with employees who are not a “disqualified person” under the DOL provisions.
+There is a possibility of a 5 percent excise tax on transactions with employees who are not a DQ under the DOL provisions.
 But to date, we have never seen this tax apply.

 What are recommended practices to avoid these problems?

 The good news is that all of these issues can be avoided with well-designed, effective controls over the distribution process.
 Consider the following: